 What is invoice processing?

 Before we get into how invoice processing can become faster and autonomously managed, let’s define key areas.
 Invoice processing is the full cycle of receiving a supplier invoice, paying it, and recording it in the general ledger.
-There are multiple steps in between including: receiving the invoice, approving it, determining a payment date, completing the payment, then entering the invoice into the general ledger.
+There are multiple steps in between including: receiving the invoice, approving it, determining a payment date, completing the payment, then entering the invoice into the general ledger (an AP entry).

 Outdated invoice processing is time consuming, costly, and inaccurate

-Though automation has been an integral part of improving invoice processing, 30% of AP professionals say they work at companies that struggle to efficiently process invoices, according to recent PYMNTS research.
+Though AP software has been an integral part of improving invoice processing, 30% of AP professionals say they work at companies that struggle to efficiently process invoices, according to recent PYMNTS research.
 Accounts payable invoicing errors ultimately disrupt a business cash flow, affecting the bottom line.

 In The Digital Shift report, PYMNTS reported that 25 percent of AP professionals said duplicate invoices or payments create noticeable pain points in manual AP operations.
 Something as simple as receiving a second notice for a bill and trying to determine if it has already been paid can quickly turn into a lengthy time-eating detour.